Installing Engineered Hardwood Floors – Ultimate Guide

 Learn What the Pros Know: When to Glue, Nail, or Float…and How to Avoid the Three Negative R’s of Construction!

-The generous use of hardwood flooring throughout the home is one of the hottest design trends in residential architecture in recent years.
+The generous use of hardwood flooring throughout the home is one of the recent hottest design trends in residential architecture.
 Both interior designers and homebuyers have re-discovered the warmth hardwood flooring brings to the interior of a home.
 The natural material brings a sense of balance and synergy.

 Residential builders have found that newer products, such as engineered hardwood flooring, can be simpler and more cost-efficient to install than traditional hardwood.
-Engineered wood floors provide amazing alternatives to other types of flooring material, but they are not free from potential challenges.
+Engineered wood floors provide amazing alternatives to other flooring materials, but they are not free from potential challenges.

 This article shares some best practices for installing engineered hardwood floors.
 The first best practice is thorough planning.
 Investing time upfront to plan your installation project is well worth it to avoid the Three Negative R’s of Construction: Repair, Revise, and Redo!